 Check our U.S. Department of Health / Senior Services contact list.

-Services provided using national Administration on Aging funds include, but are not limited to transportation, adult day care, caregiver supports and health promotion programs.
-Your local Area Agencies on Aging oversee and coordinate these community services targeted to assist seniors to live with dignity and choices in their homes.
-Additional senior services that AAA supports are Meals on Wheels for home-delivered meals and in home homemaker/chore service helpers.
+The Area Agency on Aging is an expansive network of 622 local AAAs.
+They support a wide range of aging services and programs (over 250!) to benefit aging adults.2 Services provided using national Administration on Aging funds include, but are not limited to: transportation, adult day care, caregiver supports, and health promotion programs.
+Your local Area Agency on Aging oversees and coordinates these community services targeted to best assist seniors to live with dignity and choices in their homes in their specific locale.
+Additional senior services that AAA supports are Meals on Wheels for home-delivered meals and in-home homemaker/chore service helpers.

 Contact your knowledgeable local Area Agency on Aging for possible referrals to some of these useful services.

-Senior centers are another useful local resource to turn to as many provide volunteers to assist families with transportation to doctor appointments and home meal delivery.
-Many also sponsor affordable adult day care programs that offer supervision along with social activities that give respite to busy family caregivers.
+Senior centers are another useful local resource to turn to.
+Among other services, many provide volunteers to assist families with transportation to doctor appointments and home meal delivery.
+The National Council on Aging estimates there are almost 10,000 senior centers in the US serving over 1 million older adults daily!
+Growing in popularity are senior center sponsored, affordable adult day care programs.
+These wonderful programs offer supervision along with social activities that give respite to busy family caregivers.

-Community health and social service departments, your local Area Agencies on Aging and senior centers make up a powerful aging network for home care assistance.
-Other communities offer senior services through active church groups and local fraternal service organizations.
+Community health and social service departments, your local Area Agency on Aging, and senior centers make up a powerful aging network for home care assistance.
+Other community offerings may include senior services through active church groups, rotary clubs, and local fraternal service organizations.